Khalidhassan3011/bd_info/README.md

 | Retrieve division by district             |   ✅    |  ✅   |
 | Get district by upazila                   |   ✅    |  ✅   |

+Many more features are being developed such as thanas under different districts and divisions.

 ## Installation